 Your Love Language, How You Can Express Affection?

-One of the major reasons that couples come to counseling is either one or both partners feeling unloved.
+One of the major reasons that couples come to counselling is either one or both partners feeling unloved.

 But mostly, the problem is quite much to do with how affection is being expressed as anything else.